-[w]hen employer and employee shall by agreement, either express or implied, as hereinafter provided, accept the provisions of this article[,] compensation for personal injuries to, or for the death of, such employee by accident arising out of and in the course of employment shall be made by the employer without regard to the negligence of the employer.121
+[w]hen employer and employee shall by agreement, either express or implied, as hereinafter provided, accept the provisions of this article[,] compensation for personal injuries to, or for the death of, such employee by accident arising out of and in the course of employment shall be made by the employer without regard to the negligence of the employer.141

 As originally enacted in 1911, N.J.S.
 34:15-7 immediately preceded N.J.S.
 34:15-8, making clear that the agreement referenced by "such agreement" in N.J.S.
 34:15-8 referred to that described in N.J.S.
-34:15-7.122 However, in the intervening years, three statutes were added: N.J.S.
-34:15-7.1,123 7.2,124 and 7.3,125 obscuring the connection between the language "such agreement" in N.J.S.
+34:15-7.
+142 However, in the intervening years, three statutes were added: N.J.S.
+34:15-7.1, 143 7.2, 144 and 7.3, 145 obscuring the connection between the language "such agreement" in N.J.S.
 34:15-8 and the agreement between an employer and employee described in N.J.S.
 34:15-7.
+The modification clarifies the reference.

-Subsection b.
+Subsection (b)

 The second paragraph of N.J.S.
-34:15-8, which contains the language added in 1961 to specify that injuries or death caused by a co-worker fall within the WCA except for an "intentional wrong,"126 is re-labeled as subsection b.
-The proposed modifications also add the language "as set forth in subsection c.," to clarify that application of the intentional wrong exception is subject to the requirements articulated in subsection c.
+34:15-8, which contains the language added in 1961 to specify that injuries or death caused by a co-worker fall within the WCA except for an "intentional wrong," 146 is re-labeled as subsection (b).
+The recommended modifications add the language "as set forth in section (c)," to clarify that application of the intentional wrong exception is subject to the requirements articulated in the following subsection.